Disc golf

-Disc golf, also known as frisbee golf, (Note: The term frisbee golf is discouraged by sports organizations such as the PDGA, due to potential trademark infringement disputes with Wham-O, who own the trademark rights to the Frisbee name.) is a flying disc sport in which players throw a disc at a target, using rules similar to golf.
+Disc golf, also known as frisbee golf (Note: The term frisbee golf is discouraged by sports organizations such as the PDGA, due to potential trademark infringement disputes with Wham-O, who own the trademark rights to the Frisbee name.) and frolf, is a flying disc sport in which players throw a disc at a target, using rules similar to golf.
 The sport is usually played on a course with 9 or 18 holes, each consisting of a teeing area and a target.
 Players complete a hole by throwing a disc from a tee pad or tee area toward the target (often a basket equipped with chains to catch the disc) and throwing again from where the previous throw came to rest, until the disc comes to rest in the target.
 The discs used are made with varying characteristics that allow for different flight patterns, and are chosen by the player before each shot depending on the intended flight path.
 Different throwing styles can also affect the flight of the discs.

-The game is played in about 40 countries, and as of 2025, there are 317,870 total members and subscribed members of the Professional Disc Golf Association (PDGA) worldwide.
+The game is played in about 40 countries, and as of 2026, there are 330,400 total members and subscribed members of the Professional Disc Golf Association (PDGA) worldwide.
 According to the UDisc course directory, there are over 16,000 disc golf courses, with roughly 90% being accessible for free.

 Origin and early history

-Modern disc golf started in the early 1960s, but there is debate over who came up with the idea first.
+Modern disc golf started in the early 1960s, but there is debate over who invented the sport.
 The consensus is that multiple groups of people played independently throughout the 1960s.
 Students at Rice University in Houston, Texas, for example, held tournaments with trees as targets as early as 1964, and in the early 1960s, players in Pendleton King Park in Augusta, Georgia, would toss Frisbees into 50-gallon barrel trash cans designated as targets.
 In 1968 Frisbee Golf was also played in Alameda Park in Santa Barbara, California, by teenagers in the Anacapa and Sola street areas.
 Gazebos, water fountains, lamp posts, and trees were all part of the course.
 This took place for several years and an Alameda Park collectors edition disc still exists, though rare, as few were made.
 Clifford Towne from this group went on to hold a National Time Aloft record.